CarolinaPB/gbs-genetic-fitness/README.md

 Click [here](https://github.com/CarolinaPB/snakemake-template/blob/master/Short%20introduction%20to%20Snakemake.pdf) for an introduction to Snakemake

 ## ABOUT
 This pipeline starts by scaffolding your genome using long reads.
-Then it performs GBS using FastGBS2 and outputs stats and a PCA.
+Then it performs GBS using FastGBS2 (it skips the imputation step) and outputs stats and a PCA.
 In order to assess genetic fitness, it calculates a distance matrix, IBD and inbreeding.

 #### Tools used: